CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 For efficiency purposes Yothalot automatically tries to assign jobs to nodes in the cluster that have local access to the files that are mapped or reduced.
-To find out on which servers files are stored, Yothalot runs the `getfattr` command line tool.
+To find out on which servers the files are stored, Yothalot runs the `getfattr` command line tool.
 For a reason that is not completely clear to us, only the root user may do this.
 For Yothalot to work properly you therefore need to give special privileges to run this command.